Knitting vs. Crochet: The Ultimate Comparison Guide (2026)

 5. Help fighting depression and reduce the risk of Alzheimer’s by 30-50%.

 I offered my husband to learn basic knitting and crochet stitches.
 I was curious about the result.
-The experiment crochet vs knit you can watch in the video below.

 It surprised me to find out that my husband already had an idea about crochet.